How To Improve Your Credit Score

 More Expensive but Effective Steps

-6. Finding a secured credit card can help, although they usually come with high annual fees (sometimes even monthly fees).
+7. Finding a secured credit card (not a regular debit card) through a bank or credit union can help, although they usually come with high annual fees (sometimes even monthly fees).
+One benefit of a secured card is that you begin developing disciplined credit habits.
 Just make sure that you get it in writing that the card company will report your credit usage history to all three consumer reporting agencies.

 Don’t Forget the Basics